-- Should the installer fail during loading/installation of a package/applet, it has to revert to a "consistent and secure state".
+- Should the installer fail during installation of an applet, it has to revert to a "consistent and secure state".
 The Java Card RE has some clean up duties as well; see [JCRE3], §11.1.5 for possible scenarios.
 Precise behavior is left to implementers.
-This component shall include among the listed failures the deletion of a package/applet.
+This component shall include among the listed failures the deletion of an applet instance.
 See ([JCRE3], 11.3.4) for possible scenarios.
 Precise behavior is left to implementers. - Other events such as the unexpected tearing of the card, power loss, and so on, are partially handled by the underlying hardware platform (see [PP0084b]) and, from the TOE's side, by events "that clear transient objects" and transactional features.
 See FPT_FLS.1.1, FDP_RIP.1/TRANSIENT, FDP_RIP.1/ABORT and FDP_ROL.1/FIREWALL.

-FPT_RCV.3.3/Installer:
+FPT RCV.3.3/Installer: